How to Cite a Movie in MLA

 BASIC FORMAT FOR CITING A MOVIE

-- Film Title – The official title of the movie should be italicized to distinguish it from other types of sources.
+- Film Title – The movie title is to be italicized so that it stands out from the other sources.

-- Directed by Director’s Name – The director’s name is a crucial component because they are responsible for the film’s overall vision and execution.
+- Directed by Director’s Name – The director’s name is also an important aspect as they have overall control over the vision of the film and how it is implemented.

-- Performances by Key Performers (if relevant) – The names of notable actors or performers can be included if relevant to the discussion or citation.
+- Performances by Key Performers (if applicable) – The key actors’ or performers’ names might be included if applicable to the discussion or reference.

-- Year of Release – The release year provides context and helps distinguish between different adaptations or remakes of the same film.
+- Year of Release – The year of release is context-providing and also differentiates between various adaptations or remakes of the same movie.

 Citation |